thread-speaker/EchoTracer/README.md

 GeoProfile is a social networking app designed specifically for information that is specific to your physical location.
 Looking for some buddies to play soccer with?
 Go to the nearest park and drop a cache with tag "#Soccer: looking for some buddies to play Saturday mornings 7~10am."
 You will be able to search other caches nearby that have the "#Soccer" tag registered to their profile.
 Once we get the messaging server implemented, you could shoot each other anonymous messages to coordinate a game.

-Our goal is to build a social networking app that helps physically bring people together.
+Our goal is to build a social networking app that helps people be more physically aware of the people in their close proximity.
 Independent employment, dating, special interest get-togethers, study buddies, etc. All of these could potentially benefit from a geolocation targeted networking app.

 Other social networking tools have some form of location-based functionality, but they flood you with more results than you want, or they don't give you enough control over your dashboard, or the geolocation information feels sluggish or inaccurate, or they involve long, arduous profiles that complicate search results.